 The book , DECIDED ON THE BATTLEFIELD: Grant, Sherman, Lincoln and the Election of 1864, was published by Prometheus Books in January 2012.
 So far, reviews have excellent, sometimes brilliant.
 The Christian Science Monitor thought the book was colorful and readable.
 Publisher's Weekly thought DECIDED ON THE BATTLEFIELD was not only readable but fascinaing.
 The American Library Journal's Booklist, which can sometimes be very crabby, called DECIDED "Lively," and went on to say that the narraative "flows well and is not overly scholarly."
 Library Journal said that the Epilog is "a masterpiece of alternative history," and highly recommended the book.
 Based upon these reviews, there has been quite a bit of excitement regarding the future of DECIDED ON THE BATTLEFIELD.

 The good news for 2014 was that YANKS IN THE RAF finally found a publisher, and was published in June 2015.
 It is as much social history, about how the British and the Americans thought of each other in the early days of the Second World War, as it is a history of the war itself and of the three Eagle Squadrons that were formed from the several hundred Americans who joined Britain's Royal Air Force.
 It has received excellent reviews -- and excellent sales, both in the Unived States and Britain.

-David Alan Johnson has begun another book on the Civil War, this time focusing on how the lives, backgrounds, and personalities of Robert E. Lee and US Grant affected the outcome of the war.
+David Alan Johnson's most recent book is also about the Civil War, this time focusing on how the lives, backgrounds, and personalities of Robert E. Lee and US Grant affected the outcome of the war.
 The title is BATTLE OF WILLS: ULYSSES S. GRANT, ROBERT E. LEE, AND THE LAST YEAR OF THE CIVIL WAR.
-BATTLE OF WILLS is scheduled for publication during the Autumn of 2016.
+BATTLE OF WILLS was published in October 2016.
 (It is not really a psychological study, since the author is not a psychologist.)